yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

     - [Test case #15](#test-case-15)
     - [Test case #16](#test-case-16)

+#### [Note]
+Proposal to implement more extendent test cases on phase 2 when https://github.com/Azure/SONiC/blob/master/doc/drop_counters/drop_counters_HLD.md will be implemented.

 #### Overview
 The purpose is to test "ingress_discard_all" counter triggers on receiving specific packets.
 The "ingress_discard_all" counter counts all discard events.
 This counter counts concurrently with other discard counters.